 5) Read all product labels and minimize or eliminate the consumption of processed meats

 - Read the labels or ask the deli-counter what ingredients are in the products you are about to buy.
-Not only do these meats often contain harmful chemicals such as nitrites and nitrates, but some of the preservatives in processed meats produce histamine, which can trigger false food allergies for several people.
+Not only do deli/processed meats often contain harmful chemicals such as nitrites and nitrates, but some of the preservatives in these foods produce histamine, which can trigger false food allergies for several people.

 When you choose to eat meat, eggs, and dairy products from animals raised on pasture, you are: